BrandonDell/Root2Roast/README.md

 ## What does it solve and provide?

-Hobby Exchange will provide a personalized profiles, communities & groups, inspiration & discovery, and an activity feed.
+Root2Roast will provide a personalized profiles, communities & groups, inspiration & discovery, and an activity feed.
 We aim to expand by offering tutorials and guides in a learning center, as well as a market place.

 ## Features